Immer77/Immer77/README.md

 - 👋 Hi, I’m @Immer77
 - 👀 I’m interested in ...
 Programming, Scripting, Network, Servers.
 - 🌱 I’m currently learning ...
-Java, Python, C#, CCNA, PENTESTING, in general Data science topics
+Java, Python, C#, PHP, Javascript, CSS, Html, CCNA, PENTESTING,
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Any good projects
-- 📫 How to reach me ...

 <!---
 Immer77/Immer77 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.